 - How long do landlords have to return security deposits?

 30 days.
 (Ohio Rev. Code Ann. § 5321.16(B))

 Yes.
 Landlords can use the deposit to cover accrued rent and to repair any damages to the property caused by tenants’ failures to comply with their duties.

 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 An itemized list, detailing the amount withheld and the reasons for withholding, must be delivered to the tenant within 30 days of termination.
+The tenant shall provide the landlord in writing with a forwarding address or new address to which the written notice and amount due from the landlord may be sent.
+If the tenant fails to provide the landlord with the forwarding or new address, the tenant shall not be entitled to damages or attorney’s fees.
 (Ohio Rev. Code Ann. § 5321.16(B))

 - Do landlords have to issue receipts upon receiving security deposits?